RetricSu/pingkey/README.md

 - [x] support viewing stamp
 - [x] display collected stamps wall
 - [x] show the key to the anonymous user and tell them to use this key to receive a reply after they leave a message.
+- [ ] generate pubkey qrcode and scan it to use as a from address
 - [ ] Allow to use custom generated stamp
 - [ ] export key with encryption